 I can then place this carbon underneath my sketch/finished drawing and copy it on to my watercolour paper.
 I use a biro to do this as it gives a clearer copy.

 This is also how I produced the tracings for the book.

-Here’s the finished painting of the sketch at the top of this post…sorry, I could only find a small pic!
+Here’s the finished painting of the sketch at the top of this post.
+Clematis Montana on a trellis.

 It has been a very long time since I wrote on this blog.
 But new year and new start…here we go.